markbmullins/React-Redux/README.md

 to manage and memoize derived state.
 Uses Enzyme and Jest for unit and integration testing.
 UI is constructed using react-bootstrap.

+This app is hosted on heroku at: https://mark-mullins-react-redux.herokuapp.com/

 To get a test coverage report, run `yarn test:coverage`

 Current test coverage report: